 In the event that a process server is able to serve more than one person at the same address on the same date at the same time, the fee for the second and each additional service will be $40 (plus attempts).

 $40 minimum - $130 maximum per person. $40 deposit per person is required.
-The $40 deposit includes one attempt.
+The $40 deposit includes one attempt or service.
 We may also charge $30 for each additional attempt or service.
 A maximum of 3 attempts can be charged.
 Mileage is included and will not be charged separately.
-The $40 fee should be included when your papers are submitted for service.
+The $40 deposit should be included when your papers are submitted for service.

 Yes, if you choose option #2 in the Writ of Restitution Property Memo.
 The Manitowoc County Sheriff's Office will now require a Bond of Indemnity when required to seize or take possession of property.
 The plaintiff shall provide a bond to protect the Sheriff.
 The bond shall conform to State statutes and shall: Indemnify the Sheriff by name and Manitowoc County.
 Indicate the Plaintiff and Defendant(s).
 Be in the amount of twice the value of the judgment or property to be seized, whichever is greater.
 Provide a description of the property, and be approved by the civil process server.

 CLEVELAND - Cleveland Post Office, 1029 Hemlock St., Cleveland